-The data for a given energy is entered with the coefficient number given under the data heading number or number-cm (compare Center-of-Mass System).
+The data for a given energy is entered with the coefficient number given under the data heading NUMBER or NUMBER-CM (compare Center-of-Mass System).

-Where the first coefficient (1=0) is either unity or another constant,, it need not be coded in the data table.
+Where the first coefficient (l=0) is either unity or another constant, it need not be coded in the data table.